eXeC64/MantidWeb/README.md

 Issues / Todo
 -------------

-* Opening the list of available algorithms is very slow
 * Graphs interface is unfinished
   * Need a way to create/destroy graphs and set properties (colors, labels) on them
   * Need a way to fetch data required to render a graph client-side